 Humanity’s cosmic endowment (all the resources available to us if we develop the ability to colonize space) allows for the computation of about 1085 operations if we convert all the accessible cosmic resources into efficient computers, according to an estimate by philosopher Nick Bostrom (1).
 What could we do with all that computing power?
 There has existed about 1025 (give or take a few orders of magnitude) sentient life forms in the entire history of life on Earth (2).
-To simulate all their neural activity, every experience that every organism has ever felt, would require about 1039 to 1052 operations according to Nick Bostrom’s estimate (3).
-If we take the high estimate, we could run “sentient history” about 1033 times with our cosmic supercomputers (4).
+To simulate all their neural activity, every experience that every organism has ever felt would require about 1039 to 1052 operations according to Nick Bostrom’s estimate (3).
+If we take the high, conservative estimate, we could run “sentient history” about 1033 times with our cosmic supercomputers (4).
 If we assume that consciousness doesn’t go away when carbon and neurons are replaced with silicon and transistors, the cosmic endowment seems to allow for the creation of conscious experience comparable to at least a billion trillion trillion copies of the history of life on Earth (5).
-To put this number into perspective, that’s way more copies than there are grains of sand on all the world’s beaches, and roughly as many copies as there would be grains of sand on all beaches in the Milky Way galaxy if every star in it had a planet just like Earth.
+To put this number into perspective, that’s roughly as many copies as there would be grains of sand on all beaches in the Milky Way galaxy if every star in it had a planet just like Earth.

-What we make of the cosmic endowment might therefore be trillions of trillions of times more morally significant than everything that has ever taken place on Earth (6).
+What we make of the cosmic endowment is therefore plausibly trillions of trillions of times more morally significant than everything that has ever taken place on Earth (6).
 There are plenty of uncertainties in this estimation, but the result must be off by tens of magnitudes for my conclusion to change: ensuring that smarter-than-human AI is as benevolent as possible looks incredibly important.
 Why?
-Because it looks as if a superintelligence, which can be viewed as an extremely competent goal-achieving system, with a wrongly specified goal might grab the cosmic endowment (including Earth) and turn it into whatever structures best fulfils its goal.
-If you want to understand why I think this is plausible enough to be taken seriously as a possiblity, I primarily recommend reading the best-seller Superintelligence by Nick Bostrom.
-If you want the gist without investing several hours, check out Rob Miles excellent videos, especially these two.
-The advent of a superintelligence could happen this century (7), and lead to astronomical amounts of suffering in at least three ways, as a side-effect if a superintelligence finds instrumental value in suffering, in a potential conflict situation or if creation of suffering terrifyingly is part of its goal, which might happen due to a faulty implementation of human values into the AI (8).
+Because it looks as if a superintelligence, which can be viewed as an extremely competent goal-achieving system, with a wrongly specified goal might grab the cosmic endowment (including Earth) and turn it into whatever structures best fulfills its goal.
+If you want to understand why I think this is plausible enough to be taken seriously as a possibility, I primarily recommend reading the best-seller Superintelligence by Nick Bostrom.
+If you want the gist without investing several hours, I can recommend this succinct Vox article and Robert Miles excellent videos, especially these two that explain core concepts: The Orthogonality Thesis, Intelligence, and Stupidity and Why Would AI Want to do Bad Things?
+Instrumental Convergence.
+The advent of a superintelligence could plausibly happen this century (7), and lead to astronomical amounts of suffering in at least three ways, as a side-effect if a superintelligence finds instrumental value in creating suffering agents, in a potential conflict situation (for instance if threats of creating intense suffering are used to extort other agents) or if the creation of suffering is part of its goal, which could conceivably happen due to a faulty implementation of human values into the AI (8).

 It seems worthwhile to try to prevent this.
-Right now, there is one organisation I know of that has as its main focus to try to prevent astronomical suffering, namely the Foundational Research Institute.
-Another organisation that might be beneficial in my opinion is MIRI, which works on AI alignment research, technical research into ensuring that a future superintelligence produces good outcomes.
-The reason I say might is because I’m not sure an aligned superintelligence will necessarily produce less suffering than a faulty, or misaligned, superintelligence (9).
-Furthermore, it has been argued that the worst outcomes might come from almost aligned superintelligence, research on AI alignment might make those outcomes more likely (10).
-Although I can imagine that you could make the opposite argument, namely that without alignment research we will get to almost aligned AI and we will need alignment research to get out of the ”hyper-existential pit”.
+Right now, there is one organization I know of that has as its main focus to understand and reduce the risk of astronomical suffering, namely the Effective Altruism Foundation, an organization in the Effective Altruism community.
+Another organization that might be beneficial in my opinion is MIRI, which works on AI alignment research, technical research into ensuring that a future superintelligence produces good outcomes.
+However, it has been speculated that the worst outcomes might come from an almost aligned superintelligence and research on AI alignment might make those outcomes more likely (9).
+Although I can imagine that you could make the opposite argument, namely that without alignment research we will reach almost aligned AI and we will need alignment research to get out of the ”hyper-existential pit” in the design landscape.

 (1) Bostrom’s estimate of our cosmic endowment (in Superintelligence, p 102) assumes that there doesn’t exist any other technological civilizations within our cosmic horizons, if they do exist we would have to cooperate or compete with them for the resources.
 It also assumes that we don’t live in a computer simulation with limited computing resources (Bostrom, Are You Living In a Simulation?).
 If we choose to aestivate the computing resources could increase 30 orders of magnitude.